 How do I explain the grief in my bones,

-Or the lava surging through my veins?
+Or the pain surging through my veins?

-What name do I give to the anarchy inside my head,
+What name do I give to the anarchy inside my head

 What if I tell you I carry the weight of an ocean

 Or that my body is the home of tremors and thunderstorms

 That rock me to sleep every night?

 So I seize my words between my teeth,

 For as much as I wish to spit them out,

 I know they’d either fall on deaf ears